Frequently Asked Questions for Outgoing Study Abroad & Exchange Students

 What if I want to work abroad, volunteer, or do an internship without academic credit?

 There are many providers who offer volunteer and internship programs abroad.
-While the Office of Study Abroad works only with academic studies abroad, some of the programs offered include internship or service learning opportunities.
+While the Office of Global Education works only with academic studies abroad, some of the programs offered include internship or service-learning opportunities.
 The Office of Student Life also provides “alternative break” programs.
 A popular destination for fall break has been Guatemala.
 Check with the Office of Student Life for more information about their Alternative Break program.

 There are numerous program providers who offer opportunities for students–some are better than others.
 Two of the organizations that High Point University works with to provide semester and short-term programs abroad also provide internship and volunteer opportunities for students: International Studies Abroad (ISA) and the American Institute for Foreign Studies (AIFS).
 As with any provider, you’ll want to become familiar with their services, policies, and procedures.
 Be sure to ask them about insurance, health & safety, on-site support services, ground transportation, orientation programming, etc. If their answers seem vague to you, it’s best to go with someone else.